What you can learn from your Email Campaign Reports?

 Open rate: Who read it?

 Unique opens doesn’t consider the repeat opens from a single recipient.
 Eg. if you sent an email to 4 different customers and 2 of them opened it 7 times it will show only 2 unique opens.
-If your open rate is too low try thinking of innovative and catchy subject lines.
-Find out when are customers opening your emails and send them emails at that time.
+If your open rate is too low, try thinking of innovative and catchy subject lines.
+Find out when customers opening your emails and send them emails at that time.

 Click-through-rate: What is interesting?

+This is one of the most important parameters which are shown in the email campaign reports.
 It is the percentage of customers who clicked on the links given in your email.
 It shows which links were clicked and which subscribers clicked which link?

 This shows what the customers found interesting and relevant?
 Thus, it guides you in content creation.
 You can notice what topics and content get maximum attention and response.
 Send information that is tailored to audience’s interest.